LootToken/Loot-Marketplace-Framework/README.md

 #### The framework and decentralized game modes are built upon our open sourced smart contract.
 #### https://github.com/LootToken/Loot-Marketplace-Framework/blob/master/LootMarketsContract.py
 #### All framework interaction occurs on our public API listed at the bottom of this document.
-#### As stated below, once reviewed by a NEO development group our wallet will be open sourced.
+As stated below, once reviewed by a NEO development group our wallet will be open sourced.

 ## LootClicker (ALPHA) - Play at http://www.lootclicker.online

-### NOTE: As we are in alpha testing, only whitelisted emails will be able to register and login.
-### We have sent accounts and download links to the wallet to the judges of the NEO Game competition.
+##### NOTE: As we are in alpha testing, only whitelisted emails will be able to register and login.
+We have sent accounts and wallets to the judges of the NEO Game competition.
+You can sign up for this on our website.

 ![GAME_1](https://s3.amazonaws.com/loottoken.io/lc_1.png)